-Changes within advertising space have always reflected socio-economic trend.
-As both an advertising medium and a commodity itself, posters reflect culture around them, and undeniably, macroeconomics as well.
-As part and parcel of public space, wild postings reflect patterns of consumption, as well as the supply and demand of property – all the while following the whims of what brands and their consumers perceive as “cool.”
+Changes within advertising space have always reflected socio-economic trends.
+As both an advertising medium and a commodity itself, posters reflect the culture around them, and undeniably, macroeconomics as well.
+As part and parcel of public space, wild postings reflect patterns of consumption and changes in out of home media buying, as well as the supply and demand of property – all the while following the whims of what brands and their consumers perceive as “cool.”

 Don’t be fooled by the grungy look of wild postings: the revolution has been commodified.
 And wild posting is a big business.

 In the past, wild posting existed alongside neighborhoods where urban crime was rampant.
 Seedy locales like East London and New York’s Lower East Side and SoHo were often targets of wild postings of street posters, stencil graffiti, and sidewalk decals that were applied to walls, scaffolding, and buildings, sometimes legally, but more often not.

 Urban, hip, and mildly subversive, wild posting was a popular choice of out of home media buying among young record labels, nightclubs, and artists that couldn’t afford to advertise on billboards or glossy magazines.
 Much like Twitter, wild postings served as an outlet for blunt, hastily composed declarations of news, events, and opinions during the politicized fervor of 1970 and 1980’s counterculture.
 Wild posting was 100% punk and often perceived as a crude method of advertising.

 Since the 2013 Metropolitan gala put punk on a pedestal, this grungier era of out of home media buying is now treated with whitewashed nostalgia, and wild postings have been swept along for the ride.